ophusgroup/landing/people.md

 :align: right
 ```

 Andrew is a PhD candidate in the Department of Physics at the University of Oregon, supervised by Ben McMorran.
-He was awarded an SCGSR fellowship from the US Department of Energy to work on STEM Holography-Pytchography in Colin's group at Berkeley Lab and Stanford.
+He was awarded an SCGSR fellowship from the US Department of Energy to work on STEM holography-pytchography in Colin's group at Berkeley Lab and Stanford.

 <!-- ## Masters Students